CULTURE

 PHOTOGRAPHY CLUB

-The Photography Club sees our learners become experts in drawing with light as they turn their school experiences and surroundings into works of art.
-Our most accomplished photographers become our school Photography Monitors, guiding our newer photographers in their learning journey and act as official school photographers.
+The Photography Club empowers our learners to master the art of drawing with light, transforming their everyday school experiences and surroundings into stunning works of art.
+Our most talented photographers are appointed as Photography Monitors, guiding and supporting newer members while serving as the school’s official photographers.

 RELIGIOUS & HERITAGE SOCIETIES